 Even today, designers will draw on inspiration from the ’60s when it comes to getting a look together — on and off the catwalk.
-You may have noticed this year an increasing number of bold floral prints hanging in your favourite retailer, which is a classic style from the era.

 Unlike previous decades, the 1960s brought with it an invasion of new fashion possibilities.
 Cinched waists, full skirts and prim and proper hair and make-up were put to the side in favour of more outlandish trends.
 ‘It’ girls like Twiggy and Brigitte Bardot, Cher and even the Supremes set the trends, not the major fashion houses.
 While all these women had very different looks, the one thing that they all have in common is that the fashion they were wearing then is fashion we’re still happily wearing today!

-You can’t really discuss fashion of the 1960s without mentioning the miniskirt … and you wouldn’t have a miniskirt in your wardrobe had in not been for the vision of desginer, Mary Quant.
+You can’t really discuss fashion of the 1960s without mentioning the miniskirt … and you wouldn’t have a miniskirt in your wardrobe had it not been for the vision of designer, Mary Quant.
 It was Andre Courreges who first took up your hem in 1964, but Quant is a pioneer of the trend, responsible for the design of miniskirts and dresses that fell up to seven inches above the knee.
 She also introduced you to hot pants, coloured tights and plastic macs (bet you’d forgotten about those psychedelic PVC raincoats).

 The iconic history of miniskirts is far from ‘short and sweet’ (see what we did there…).
 Rebellion and sex are at its core, born out of a youth movement that was desperate to shake off the repressed post-war 1950s fashion.
 Quant’s fashion appeal to young women of the day.
 Her minis were playful with simple shapes and strong colours.